 There are a number of different ways we could manage the String data, and the easiest, though somewhat inefficient, route is to call the clone method on the values.
-This will make a full copy of the ’ data for the Config instance to own, which does take more time and memory than storing a reference to the string data.
+This will make a full copy of the data for the Config instance to own, which does take more time and memory than storing a reference to the string data.
 However, cloning the data also makes our code very straightforward since we don’t have to manage the lifetimes of the references, so in this circumstance giving up a little performance to gain simplicity is a worthwhile trade-off.

 The Tradeoffs of Using clone

-There’s a tendency amongst many Rustaceans to avoid using clone to fix ownership problems because of its runtime cost.
+There’s a tendency among many Rustaceans to avoid using clone to fix ownership problems because of its runtime cost.
 In Chapter 13 on iterators, you’ll learn how to use more efficient methods in this kind of situation, but for now, it’s okay to copy a few strings to keep making progress since we’ll only make these copies once, and our filename and query string are both very small.
 It’s better to have a working program that’s a bit inefficient than try to hyper-optimize code on your first pass.
 As you get more experienced with Rust, it’ll be easier to go straight to the desirable method, but for now it’s perfectly acceptable to call clone.

-We’ve updated main so that it places the instance of Config that parse_config returns into a variable named config, and updated the code that previously used the separate query and filename variables so that is now uses the fields on the Config struct instead.
+We’ve updated main so that it places the instance of Config returned by parse_config into a variable named config, and updated the code that previously used the separate query and filename variables so that is now uses the fields on the Config struct instead.

-Our code now more clearly conveys our intent that query and filename are related and their purpose is to configure how the program will work.
+Our code now more clearly conveys that query and filename are related and their purpose is to configure how the program will work.
 Any code that uses these values knows to find them in the config instance in the fields named for their purpose.

 Creating a Constructor for Config